 Please keep in mind that tutors do not proofread or edit writers' drafts.
 If you would like your students to have their drafts professionally edited, you may suggest they contact Jay Patel, the English Department's Graduate Coordinator (email@example.com), who can circulate requests for freelance editing among the English graduate students.

-We do not tutor students on assignments and essays distinguished as “take-home exams” unless we have written permission from you.
-You may include a note in your syllabus telling students they may consult a Writing Center tutor as they work on take-home exams; your student may show this note to their tutors.
-To give permission for individual students to consult tutors on take-home exams, email us at email@example.com.
+You may include a note in your syllabus or exam prompt telling students they may consult a Writing Center tutor as they work on take-home exams; your student may show this note to their tutors.
+In the absence of such a note, you may email us at firstname.lastname@example.org to give permission for individual students to consult tutors on a take-home exam.

 We provide a visit verification form to students who request them; the student may then pass the form on to you.
 This form indicates the date and length of the session, and provides a few notes on issues the student and tutor worked on during the session.